Mani1183/Doctor-Appointment-Booking-System/README.md

 # 🏥 Doctor Appointment Booking System

-A web-based application for hospitals and clinics to streamline doctor appointment scheduling.
-This system enables patients, doctors, and administrators to interact efficiently through a user-friendly interface.
+A web-based application designed to simplify and manage doctor appointments for hospitals and clinics.
+This system provides a seamless experience for patients, doctors, and administrators through an intuitive PHP and MySQL-powered interface.

 ## 🔧 Technology Stack